Glazing Pottery Dip, Drip, and Brush | Pottery Glazing Tips

 I love the splatter effect.
 It’s fun to do.
 Brushes can help you get a splatter effect on your Pottery.
 Once the base layer is done, pick a vibrant color, coat your brush, and flick away.
 You can use multiple colors.
 You can do this on decoration pieces or almost any pottery you have.
 The sky is the limit.

-Try glazing with a base layer of white and using yellows, pinks, and oranges.
+Try glazing with a base layer of white, then add yellows, pinks, and oranges.
 Another idea would be to glaze in a light blue color and make darker blue splatters (or vice versa).

 You can also splatter Underglaze on your piece and give it a clear glaze coat.